curl/everything-curl/cmdline/globbing.md

 output file name variables.

 Each "glob" used in a URL gets a separate variable.
-They are referenced as '#[num]' - that means the single letter '#' followed by the glob number which starts with 1 for the first glob and ends with the last glob.
+They are referenced as '#[num]' - that means the single character '#' followed by the glob number which starts with 1 for the first glob and ends with the last glob.

 Save the main pages of two different sites:

     curl "http://{one,two}.example.com" -o "file_#1.txt"

-Save the outputs from a command line with two globs in a subdirectory;
+Save the outputs from a command line with two globs in a subdirectory:

     curl "http://{site,host}.host[1-5].example.com" -o "subdir/#1_#2"